-- All images in the sequence share the same name preceding the file number Filename #### - The number must be at least 4 digits.
-For files of number less than 1000, use preceding zeros.
-Filename 0001 - When using bank and clip information, it should be between the file name and the frame number.
-FileName [##,##] 0001
+- All images in the sequence share the same name preceding the file number Filename####.

+The name must be more than 3 characters. - The number must be at least 4 digits.
+For frame numbers less than 1000, use preceding zeros.
+Fi lename 0001.
+The frame number must have a preceding hash, space, underscore or dash. - When using bank and clip information, it should be between the file name and the frame number.
+FileName [##, ##] 0001